Japan expands virus emergency ahead of Tokyo Olympics - WHIZ News

 It was the second expansion of the emergency in just one week.
 Suga declared a state of emergency — Japan’s third — in four prefectures including Tokyo and Osaka starting April 25, then expanded it to six prefectures last Friday.
 Despite the emergency measures, infections are continuing to spread in wider areas of Japan instead of slowing.

+In the worst-hit Osaka area, hospitals are overflowing with COVID-19 patients.
+Many are waiting at home or at hotels with oxygen, and more than a dozen have died without being able to get a hospital room.
+Coronavirus treatment in Japan is largely limited to public or university hospitals, where treatment of non-COVID-19 patients has been largely curtailed.

+Dr. Shigeru Omi, who heads a government panel of experts, urged organizers to carefully study how much additional burden Olympic participants will place on already-strained medical systems.

-Suga said he will decide on a possible further extension by evaluating the virus situation at the end of May.
+Suga said he will decide on a possible further extension of the emergency by evaluating the virus situation at the end of May.

 His government is under heavy pressure from the public, increasingly frustrated by a slow vaccine rollout and repeated emergency declarations.
 Many now oppose hosting the July 23-Aug.
 8 Olympics, and people appear to be less cooperative with non-compulsory stay-at-home and social-distancing requests.